-Federal officials are warning merchants -- and credit card customers whose cards have been stolen -- of a new, decidedly low-tech scam that has targeted victims in the Midwest and the Middle Atlantic states and may be spreading.
+Federal officials are warning merchants — and credit card customers whose cards have been stolen — of a new, decidedly low-tech scam called the Feed Horn Scheme””

 All that’s needed is a ladder, a roll of aluminum foil and a stolen credit card.
 It’s called the “Feed Horn Scheme.”
 Or maybe we should call it the “Foiled Again Scheme.”